CBU1980/POCDS/packages/pocds-design-tokens/README.md

 ## Build

 Builds tokens into CSS and JS.
+Build files are in git for demo purposes.

 ```
 yarn build